There are some amazing things that happen when you live a travel life.

 You go to sleep at odd hours and wake up while most people are well into their day.

 You get up crazy early to drive hours for an early appointment.
+3 hours to go to the dentist is nothing.

 You have a system for packing the car, for unpacking the car, for packing a luggage cart… everyone has a job.